-All international applicants must document their language knowledge for either English and/or Danish when applying to University of Southern Denmark.
+All international applicants must document their English and/or Danish language proficiency when applying to the University of Southern Denmark.

-To Bachelor's programmes taught in English, you must document English language qualifications equivalent to the level of English taught at Danish high school (' gymnasium') and/or Danish language knowledge on high level for Danish taught Bachelor's programmes.
+For the Bachelor's programmes taught in English, you must document English language qualifications equivalent to the level of English taught at Danish upper secondary (Danish: ' gymnasium') and/or proficiency in the Danish language at a high level for Bachelor's programmes taught in Danish.

 - An English language test

 - TOEFL iBt test with a minimum score of 88.
 Please ask your test centre to send the score report directly to SDU.
 To select the University of Southern Denmark, use the code 7969 (please choose "other - department not listed").
 If you have taken the test already, you can still request the test centre to forward the report.
 Please attach a message to your application once you have made such a request.

 - IELTS academic test with a minimum overall band score of 6.5

 - C2 Proficiency (CPE with a minimum result of C), or the C1 Advanced (CAE).
 Both are only accepted from a Cambridge Network or the University of Michigan).
 Please send us your ID number (e.g. EPA123456) and your 4 digits secret number.
 You will find these on the 'Confirmation of Entry' forwarded by the test centre.

 Please note, that TOEFL and IELTS tests older than 2 years at the time of application will not be accepted.
 The C2/C1 (CPE/CAE) is valid for good.

 If the programme you are applying for requires a high-level proficiency in English (Danish: English level A), your test score must be on a high level as well, i.e. either TOEFL iBt with a minimum score of 100 or the IELTS with a minimum score of 7.0.